ambaradan/rocksmarker/README.md

 ### Add headers files

 Installing the required version is not enough for the configuration to work properly.
-It is necessary to link the required library, *lua.h*, present in a `/usr/local/include/` in the *header* file search path (`/usr/include/`) otherwise it is not found by *luarocks* which takes care of the installation of the *rocks.nvim* plugin.
+It is necessary to link the required library, *lua.h*, present in a `/usr/local/include/` in the *header* file search path (`/usr/include/`) otherwise it is not found by *luarocks* that takes care of the installation of the *rocks.nvim* plugin.
-To accomplish this, you use one of the standard *Luarocks* search paths (`/usr/include/lua/<version_number>`).
+To run this, you use one of the standard *Luarocks* search paths (`/usr/include/lua/<version_number>`).
 The *lua* folder is not present in a Rocky Linux system, and you will need to create it.
 Do this with:

 ```bash
 cd /usr/include/